Building Lats Is Complicated?

 Rows performed with any tool including dumbbells, machines, and cable pulleys, if your feet are planted, work great too.

-A T-bar or seated cable row emphasizes the lats due to the close grip, though with less scapular retraction.
-It also allows for internal rotation that overloads deep muscles like the subscapularis.
-It’s a viable option alongside the bent-over row.
+Both a T-bar and seated cable row emphasize the lats due to the close grip, though with less scapular retraction.
+They allow for internal rotation that overloads deep muscles like the subscapularis.
+They are viable alongside the bent-over row.

 A one-armed row allows a deeper stretch by twisting at the thoracic spine.
 Similar to one-arm pull-downs though, it’s unlikely to make a big difference.